-My book project examines the flavour enhancer monosodium glutamate (MSG) as a pharmacologically active substance that enhances our sensory perception of savoury foods.
-In the last 108 years, MSG has gotten around.
+In Delicious, I follow the matter and meaning behind monosodium glutamate (MSG), a flavor enhancer commonly added to savory foods.
+Over the last 110 years, MSG has gotten around.
 It is the star in Doritos, instant ramen noodles, Campbell’s soup, and thousands of other processed and prepared foods.
 Since the late-1960s, it has been alleged by some critics to have a toxic effect on bodies, but has more recently been discussed by chefs, food scientists, and foodies in the celebratory tones of gastronomy, food science, and taste.
 It has since the early 2000s been buttressed by the discovery of the molecular mechanism for a fifth taste sensation called umami (Japanese for “savoury deliciousness”)–the taste MSG’s inventor claimed the additive conferred more than a century ago (Ikeda 1909; Chaudhuri, Landin, and Roper 2000).